RedHatGov/serverless-workshop-dashboard/workshop/content/lab3.2_ml_prediction.md

 ## Summary

 You built the `NLP Prediction Service` and deployed it to OpenShift using OpenShift Serverless and our pre-built ML model.
 However, the prediction service seems to be broken.
-We will debug and figure out what is going on in the next section.
+We will debug and figure out what is going on in the next lab.

 [1]: https://www.redhat.com/en/technologies/cloud-computing/openshift-container-storage
 [2]: https://www.kaggle.com/vbmokin/nlp-with-disaster-tweets-cleaning-data